 For the most part, the corporate lifestyle inherently limits your capacity for new experiences because you are tied to a desk.

 Do you know the area in which I’ve received the most career advice?

 It’s how to dress for the corporate lifestyle.

 My first mentor gave me a lot of style advice, encouraging me to wear dress slacks instead of khaki pants to show my superiors I was serious about my position.

 My current boss is always trying to give me dress shirts and telling me how I need to stock up on professional clothing if this is how I’m going to spend the next 40 years of my life. (a scary prospect)

-A USC professor reprimanded me for not “dressing the part” when I gave a presentation on the career path I wanted to take, even when I explained in my presentation and to her that I wanted to become an internet entrepreneur where “dressing the part” meant wearing whatever I wanted.
+A USC professor reprimanded me for not “dressing the part” when I gave a presentation on the career path I wanted to take.

-All these people were simply looking out for my best interests and I don’t resent them or their advice at all.
+All these people were simply looking out for my best interests and I don’t resent them or their advice.

 That said, I’ve found this myopic focus on appearance is an accurate representation of the importance of appearance in the corporate world.

 Appearances matter more than output, especially when you’re first joining the corporate world and have no track record to prove your value.